algo26-matthias/phlymail/ReadMe.md

 This repository is an archive snapshot of the latest release of phlyMail Free, an open-source Webmail and PIM solution.
+Please note, that I cannot provide you with any support, this piece of software is now fairly outdated.

 ## Installation guide phlyMail Free